kayoyin/Prodigy/README.md

-Now, the last thing to do it translate the the output of the neural network (.csv) into an audiofile (.mid).
-The backscript automatically loads the output file and saves the audio file as *final.midi* in the main folder of the repository.
+Now, the last thing to do is translate the the output of the neural network (.csv) into an audiofile (.mid).
+The backscript automatically loads the output file and saves the audio file as *final.mid* in the main folder of the repository.
 Run the following commands to execute this:

     $> chmod +x backscript
     $> ./backscript

-You can either train a model from scratch or continue training on a saved model saved /utils/model.xml by executing train.
-You will need to have a training file /utils/training.csv that is a vector of integers corresponding to translated music.
+### Method 2: Composing with Ease

+To compose music directly, the user can run the following line in terminal.

+     $> ./compose

+To translate the output of the neural network back into a audio file, run the following commands:

+    $> chmod +x backscript
+    $> ./backscript

+The resulting midi file, final.midi, can be found in the main folder of the repository.

+### Method 3:

+To use the GUI ensure you have QT creator installed on your machine.
+From there open piano.pro in QT and run it using the QT interface.
+This will create a build folder in your local copy of the repository called "build", open the folder and click the on the file named piano.exe, from here, user instructions are self explanatory.

 <a name="trans"></a>
 ## 3. Translating